The SVALT Cooling Dock

 was designed to drive cooling air through a laptop’s central air intake vent with screen closed in clamshell mode

 in order to directly cooling the laptop’s processors, turbo charge the laptop’s performance, and transform the laptop into a high-productivity desktop workstation without requiring any laptop modification.
 The SVALT Cooling Dock’s two pound aluminum heat sink and cooling fan also provide passive cooling to a wide range of devices.
 The SVALT Cooling Dock’s innovative leaning support and adjustable retention pad help to accommodate a wide range of devices.

-The following devices listed below and shown in the diagrams above are supported for active/direct processor cooling, passive cooling and thickness fit with the SVALT Cooling Dock:
+The devices shown in the diagrams above and included in the following list, are supported for active/direct processor cooling, passive cooling and thickness fit with the SVALT Cooling Dock:

 Apple MacBook Pro with 13-inch Retina display (Late 2012 to Early 2015).